AdobeDocs/experience-platform.en/help/query-service/clients/aqua-data-studio.md

 This document covers the steps for connecting [!DNL Aqua Data Studio] with Adobe Experience Platform [!DNL Query Service].

+## Getting started

+This guide requires you to already have access to [!DNL Aqua Data Studio] and be familiar with how to navigate its interface.
+More information about [!DNL Aqua Data Studio] can be found in the [official [!DNL Aqua Data Studio] documentation](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation21.1/page/0/Aqua-Data-Studio-21-1).

 >[!NOTE]
 >
-> This guide assumes you already have access to [!DNL Aqua Data Studio] and are familiar with how to navigate its interface.
-More information about [!DNL Aqua Data Studio] can be found in the [official [!DNL Aqua Data Studio] documentation](https://www.aquaclusters.com/app/home/project/public/aquadatastudio/wikibook/Documentation21.1/page/0/Aqua-Data-Studio-21-1).
+>There are [!DNL Windows] and [!DNL macOS] versions of [!DNL Aqua Data Studio].
+Screenshots in this guide were taken using the [!DNL macOS] desktop app.
+There may be minor discrepancies in the UI between the versions.

+To acquire the necessary credentials for connecting [!DNL Aqua Data Studio] to Experience Platform, you must have access to the Queries workspace in the Platform UI.
+Please contact your IMS Organization administrator if you do not currently have access to the Queries workspace.

+## Create a database connection {#connect-database}

 After installing [!DNL Aqua Data Studio], you must first register the server.
 From the main menu, select **[!DNL Server]**, followed by **[!DNL Register Server]**.